SYZ for index 1 Fano hypersurfaces in projective space: Computation of the super-potential

 Next, as the cokernel is supported at $0$, we can compute it by trivializing near $u(0)\in R_f$.
-In a small neighborhood of $u(0)$, the perturbation data vanish and $D_u$ (resp. $D_v$) is the Dolbeaux operator on the tangent bundle $TX$ (resp. $T\mathbb{P}^n$).

-Following the conventions of Remark \ref{convention coordinate equals 1}, $f$ defines a regular function in a neighborhood of $v(0)$, and the branched covering has the local model:
+In (resp. below) a small neighborhood of $u(0)$, the perturbation data vanishes and $D_u$ (resp. $D_v$) is the Dolbeaux operator.
+Furthermore, following the conventions of Remark \ref{convention coordinate equals 1}, $f$ defines a regular function in a neighborhood of $v(0)$, and the branched covering has the local model: